cloudmesh-community/fa18-523-60/paper/paper.md

 In the *$bucketAuto* stage, the boundaries are automatically determined in an attempt to evenly distribute documents into a specified number of buckets.
-In the following operation, input documents are grouped into four buckets according to the values in the price field [@www.docs.mongodb].
+In the following operation, input documents are grouped into four buckets according to the values in the price field [@www-docs-mongodb].

 ```
   db.artwork.aggregate( [